 We might have, but I don't know.

-And I think if we actually had the transcript and the tape recording of the phone call, we would find that the word sanctions does not appear because anything that he would have to do.
+And I think if we actually had the transcript and the tape recording of the phone call, we would find that the word sanctions does not appear because anything that he would have done.

 I know you too well.